Equal Opportunities Policy

 The Club is committed to providing a safe and friendly environment in which all members of our community can enjoy watching football.

-It adopts a zero-tolerance policy towards any form of racism, anti-social behaviour and discrimination at the Britannia Stadium and are pro-active in attempts to maintain this.
+It adopts a zero-tolerance policy towards any form of racism, anti-social behaviour and discrimination at the bet365 Stadium and are pro-active in attempts to maintain this.

 To report any offensive chanting or behaviour during the match text 07920 448570 (quoting the stand name, row number, seat number, description of the offender and incident).

 After the match call 0871 663 2008, text 07920 448570 or e-mail email@example.com.